fpco/haskell.fpcomplete.com/content/libraries/stm.md

 In addition to these types, the `stm-chans` library provides a number of additional channel and queue types, including variants which can be closed.
-Let's use one of these to explore the basic API's a bit, and implement a concurrent URL downloader in the process.
+Let's use one of these to explore the basic APIs a bit, and implement a concurrent URL downloader in the process.

 __NOTE__ This example takes advantage of the wonderful